 |TASKS||Provides steps relating to specific tasks.|

-- Delete the Start and End steps.
-In the Toolbox panel, navigate to DATA > BPMN > EVENTS > START and drag a Start Event step into the workspace.
+- From the Flow Designer, delete the Start and End steps.
+Then navigate to Toolbox > DATA > BPMN > EVENTS > START, and drag a Start Event step into the workspace.

 - Navigate to Properties > STEP INFORMATION, and provide the desire Name value for the Start Event.